Take Five: Powell, payrolls, oil production - World markets themes for the week ahead

 Markets will be particularly attuned to wages, which logged their largest annual gain in 9-1/2 years in October.
 If that 3.1 percent gain in average hourly earnings is repeated, it will look like enough of an inflation whiff for the Fed to keep the rake hike path intact at its Dec.
 18-19 meeting.

-With Chinese factory activity now at the slowest in more than two years, stakes are high for Beijing on whether U.S. President Donald Trump will go ahead with tariff increases on Chinese imports, beyond the $250 billion in goods that are already taxed.
-Markets, hoping for rapproachement at the G20 summit in Argentina, are nonetheless skeptical of a peace deal.
-But given Trump’s hardnosed trade stance and the long odds of President Xi Jinping caving in to American demands on opening up China’s economy, even a tentative ceasefire between the sides will be welcome.
+With Chinese factory activity now at the slowest in more than two years, U.S. President Donald Trump’s agreement to hold off with further tariff increases on Chinese imports is good news for Beijing.
+Given Trump’s hardnosed trade stance and the long odds of President Xi Jinping caving in to American demands on opening up China’s economy, it is unclear if the ceasefire will morph into a peace deal.
+But it is nevertheless welcome.

-Since the trade war began in March, Chinese stocks have lost more than 20 percent and the economy is clearly feeling some pain.
-Unless the tariff issue is fixed over the G20 dinner, Beijing may have to wheel out more stimulus — it has loosened bank reserve ratios already but an interest rate cut, its first in three years, could well be nigh.
+Since the trade war began in March, Chinese stocks and the economy have felt the pain.
+But the G20 deal has pushed yuan to the highest since February 2016 and stocks are 2.5 percent higher.
+That may allow Beijing to delay wheeling out more stimulus - many had expected that after loosening bank reserve ratios, authorities could resort to an interest rate cut for the first time in three years.

-- Trade deal possible at G20 but Chinese paper says U.S. must be ‘fair minded’— US trade restrictions have hit $369 bln of Chinese exports - monitoring group –- Weak credit growth raises odds of first China rate cut in yearsnL4N1XQ22W

-The world will be watching the G20 tango in Argentina this weekend but Germany auto firms are waiting for a waltz in Washington as top executives from Volkswagen, BMW and Daimler set off for a White House meeting next week.
+Now the G20 tango in Argentina is over, Germany auto firms are waiting their turn to waltz in Washington — top executives from Volkswagen, BMW and Daimler will be in the White House this week with hopes they can head off additional tariffs on their cars.

-They are hoping to head off additional tariffs on German cars, following fresh threats from President Trump to slap more tax on vehicles assembled in the EU.
-U.S. tariffs.
+Their trip follows threats from Trump to slap more tax on vehicles assembled in the EU.
 Combined with the effect of China’s economic slowdown, this will spell bad news for Europe’s carmakers, whose earnings have already been hit by tighter regulations.

-But a 25-percent auto tariff could also reduce 2019 economic growth in the euro zone by 40 basis points to 1.2-1.3 percent, Barclays calculates.
+What’s more a 25-percent auto tariff could also reduce 2019 economic growth in the euro zone by 40 basis points to 1.2-1.3 percent, Barclays calculates.

-Shares in Europe’s auto sector have fallen almost 25 percent so far this year and a negative outcome in Washington will dash hopes of any year-end rebound.
+Shares in Europe’s auto sector have bounced after the weekend trade ceasefire between Trump and Xi but they are still down more than 20 percent this year.
+A negative outcome in Washington will dash hopes that the rebound can last.

-- What if Trump lifts tariffs on European car imports to 25 pct?

 It started with a vote.
 Now, there is a chance that another vote could stop Brexit in its tracks.